delfick/photons/docs/start/products/available_caps.rst

     as this ``cap`` object has been loaded with firmware information, ``has_extended_multizone`` can tell you if the device supports the better API.

+has_unhandled
+    Whether this device responds to messages it doesn't know about with an ``Unhandled`` message.

 .. _product_object: